dnth/dnth.github.io/content/blog/Deploy_IceVision_Models_on_HuggingFace_Spaces/index.md

 The `requirements.txt` lists all the `Python` packages that will be `pip`-installed on the Space.
 The `packages.txt` is a file created to specify the OpenCV version to be installed on your Space.
+This package will be read and installed with `apt-get install`.
-For some reason putting the OpenCV package in the `requirements.txt` file doesn't work.
+For some reason putting the `opencv-python` package in the `requirements.txt` file doesn't work.

 Let's begin adding these files.
 Click on the **Files and versions** tab.
 Next, click on **Add file** and **Create a new file**.